ncatlab/nlab-content/pages/0/9/1/0/190/content.md

 * [[functor|functors]] as [[morphism|morphisms]].
 * [[natural transformation|natural transformations]] as [[2-morphism|2-morphisms]].

-Here the [[vertical composition]] of 2-morphisms is the evident composition of component maps of matural transformations, whereas the [[horizontal composition]] is given by their [[Godement product]].
+Here the [[vertical composition]] of 2-morphisms is the evident composition of component maps of natural transformations, whereas the [[horizontal composition]] is given by their [[Godement product]].

 Finally, we can use **Cat** for the [[bicategory]] with: